📋 Table of Contents

 • Where: Contact your county assessor's office directly — 44 counties, each with its own office

-• Documents needed: VA award letter clearly showing 100% Permanent and Total rating, DD-214, proof of Idaho residency (driver's license or utility bill)
+• Documents needed: VA award letter showing 100% Permanent and Total rating, DD-214, proof of Idaho residency (driver's license or utility bill)

 • Circuit Breaker applicants: Also bring income documentation (tax returns or benefit statements)